ggurbet/dxd_codereview/Reviews/751 - CA - NiftyRow NFT & Security Tokens Marketplace Autosave/1 - Nifty Row NFT Auction Marketplace in Rust for Casper blockchain/README.md

 # Unit / Automated Testing

-_Summarize the result of the unit testing / automated testing / integration testing provided in the Milestone.
-Feel free to include automated test output, either as text, image or other artifact.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+The project does not contain any unit tests.
+Because of this, this requirement fails.

 Requirement | Finding
 ------------ | -------------
-Unit Tests - At least one positive path test | PASS / FAIL / PASS with Notes Unit Tests - At least one negative path test | PASS / FAIL / PASS with Notes Unit Tests - Additional path tests | PASS / FAIL / PASS with Notes
+Unit Tests - At least one positive path test | FAIL Unit Tests - At least one negative path test | FAIL Unit Tests - Additional path tests | FAIL

 # Documentation